 Attack of the Killer Tomatoes! on NES more or less rubs failure in your face.
 When the player runs out of lives, the screen goes black and instead of a "Continue?" option with Yes or No choices, the tomato in the title card's eyes appear staring at the player, but then a bunch of tomatoes are thrown at the screen, which spell out "Try again tomato face!" (get the feeling the game is laughing at you?).
 There is no way to gain extra lives or continues, so if you fail a second time?
 "Try again tomato face!"
 Fail a third time?
 Dr. Gangrene launches the Doomsday Tomato into the sky which then splatters ketchup all over the town.
 Any doubts about the game laughing at your failure are put to rest as the words "HA HA HA HA HA HA HA" rise up from the bottom of the screen!

 In the arcade game Elevator Action II (Elevator Action Returns in Japan), running out of time near the end of the final mission will cause the terrorists to launch the missile, followed by a picture of an erupting mushroom cloud.
 Then it goes to the computer screen, with the message saying "YOUR MISSION IS OVER".

-In the 1992 Adventure game Waxworks and is the game over screen you get if you fail to avoid the police (who believe you to be Jack the Ripper, who happens to be your evil twin) in a Stealth-Based Mission.
+In the 1992 Adventure game Waxworks, there's the game over screen you get if you fail to avoid the police (who believe you to be Jack the Ripper, who happens to be your evil twin) in a Stealth-Based Mission.
 And it's only one of many horrifying examples.
 And out of all of them, it's probably the leastdisturbing.

 There's also a wonderfully detailed description of your death if you forget to use the gas mask in the mines.